South Carolina Sexual Assault Attorneys Handling Claims Against Medical Professionals

 If you were sexually assaulted by your doctor, call our South Carolina lawyers today

-The attorneys at McGowan, Hood & Felder, LLC, understand the trauma and fear victims of sexual assault experience.
+The attorneys at McGowan, Hood, Felder & Phillips, LLC, understand the trauma and fear victims of sexual assault experience.
 Our South Carolina sexual assault lawyers understand that financial compensation never makes victims emotionally whole.
 However, strong settlements and jury verdicts can help victims achieve justice and hold wrongdoers accountable.
 We provide a safe and secure environment for you to discuss your needs with an attorney.
 If you prefer speaking with a female attorney, just let us know and we’ll arrange it for you.
 For compassionate help, call 803-327-7800 or complete our contact form to schedule an appointment.

 Handling a variety of Sexual Abuse and Assault cases